 Wasteful printers to avoid

-While the printers above match top quality prints with affordable printing costs, not all models reach such levels of excellence.
+While the printers above match top-quality prints with affordable printing costs, not all models reach such levels of excellence.

 Some printers cost a fortune to buy, underwhelm in terms of their print quality and then, to make matters even worse, will drive up your bills with high printer ink costs.
 Others seem to be a bargain buy but will cost you more than the printer itself to run every year.